-Solvency II includes requirements for the in-scope entities of the Group to keep adequate capital buffers (eligible own funds) to absorb the impact of adverse circumstances including (but not limited to) deteriorated market conditions, counterparty defaults and specific risks linked to insurance policies).
-These solvency capital requirements are determined on the basis of the risk profiles and on the way in which such risks are managed.
+Solvency II includes requirements for the in-scope insurance entities of the Group to keep adequate capital buffers (eligible own funds) to absorb the impact of adverse circumstances including (but not limited to) deteriorated market conditions, counterparty defaults and specific risks linked to insurance policies).
 Distinction is made between the Solvency Capital Requirement ("SCR") and the Minimum Capital Requirement ("MCR"), which are both calculated on a quarterly basis.
 If the SCR exceeds the eligible own funds, this is an early warning indicator to the supervisory authority and insurance company to better manage the risks.
 If the MCR exceeds the eligible own funds, this means the insurance company is technically insolvent.

-In the event that the capital position of KBC Insurance NV would decrease below the capital requirements stipulated in Solvency II, KBC Insurance NV could raise additional capital, e.g. by way of a capital increase, to which the Issuer would subscribe on an exclusive basis.
+In the event that the capital position of KBC Insurance NV would decrease below the capital requirements stipulated in Solvency II, KBC Insurance NV could raise additional capital, e.g. by way of a capital increase, to which the Issuer would subscribe.

-Please refer to the section entitled "Banking supervision and regulation" as from page 125 of this Base Prospectus in which a broader overview of the capital adequacy requirements is provided.
+Please refer to the section entitled "Banking supervision and regulation" as from page 127 of this Base Prospectus in which a broader overview of the capital adequacy requirements is provided.